nshaibu/event_pipeline/docs/source/tutorials/pipeline.rst

         1 -> ProcessData
     ) -> SaveResults

-The ``event_pipeline`` module will automatically load this file if it has the same name as your pipeline class.
+The ``nexus`` module will automatically load this file if it has the same name as your pipeline class.

 2. Using the Meta Subclass
 --------------------------